 Adidas Adipower Weightlifting Shoes

 The Adipower weightlifting shoe offers the Adidas torsion system with a 3-inch heel raise.
 The lower heel is suitable for most lifters, except in rare cases when higher heels are needed.
-These shoes have flexible outer construction that supports easy break-in, and upper tongue strap for additional ankle support.
+These shoes have flexible outer construction that supports easy break-in, and an upper tongue strap for additional ankle support.
 Adidas Adipower shoes are available in red, black, and white colors.

 Pros